 IRF Student Essay Competition

 The IRF Student Essay Competition is an annual contest held to recognize promising road research.
-This competition is open to all students attending an IRF Member university in good- standing as well as IRF Fellows currently enrolled as full time students.
-The winning essays in each category will receive a US $500 cash award.
+This competition is open to all students attending an IRF Member university in good standing, as well as IRF Fellows currently enrolled as full time students.
+At the judges’ discretion, a maximum of three winning essays will receive a US $500 cash award.

 The categories and related topics for the competition are developed based on input from IRF Members regarding their research needs.